Aquicuana Reserve: Insects

 Like any parts of the Amazon, Aquicuana is full of insects.
 Among the most recognizable and easily identifiable are butterflies.
 The red band Biblis Hyperia is widely spread with a wingspan of 51 mm to 76 mm, its hind wings are much festooned.
 The reverse is a lighter brown with a pink band.
 Morpho deidamia is also very present in the reserve.

+Spiders

+The Aquicuana Reserve hosts a variety of spider species representative of northern Bolivia's Amazon region, including some Brazilian species such as the Brazilian wandering spider (Phoneutria) and several types of tarantula, notably the pinktoe tarantula (Avicularia) and black tarantulas.
+These spiders are relatively easy to spot throughout the reserve.
+Tarantulas nests are most commonly found on palm trees, which offer an ideal habitat for shelter and hunting.

 The communities

 Two communities have lived in the reserve for several years: Warnes and San José.
 They both have a democratic election system to elect community presidents.
 Both live reserve resources such as agriculture and fishing.

 Warnes

 The community of Warnes was created in 1957 by farmers who wanted to live in a community with fewer people.
 They were seduced by the setting offered by this environment and in order to have access to education and water, they formalized the community on 16 June 1957.

 The community lives exclusively from the exploitation of natural resources.
 The cultivation of the land, the harvesting of the Brazil nut, the fishing and the breeding rhythm the daily life of the inhabitants of the community.